 Remember, remember the fifth of November, right?

 “Why don’t you buy records by anyone else?”, Steve Day, my fellow Antfan and school chum three years my senior, asked me one day in the summer of 1982.
-That’s him bending over my bed, though sadly not in the way I often thought about.
+That’s him bending over my bed around that time, actually.
+No sniggering at the back please.

 Having initially regarded such a purchase disloyal to Adam and his merry insects and my paltry pocket money fund (I was on a solitary pound a week – oh, the luxury), I, slightly reluctantly, had a look at Woolworths’ singles counter in the Central Milton Keynes shopping centre and settled on Visage‘s Night Train, along with two others that slightly appal me even now that I can’t quite bring myself to list them*.
 Though I did redeem myself later that year when the Human League’s shiny Mirror Man became only the fourth single I’d bought that wasn’t Ant-related.

-Having now turned 14 in 1983, Steve’s slightly younger brother Paul Day started taking me to a Friday night adult club at Peartree Bridge called The Joint.
+With my having turned 14 in June 1983, Steve’s younger brother Paul Day — precisely a year a month and a week my senior — started taking me to a Friday night adult club at Peartree Bridge called The Joint.
 Way ahead of its time and extremely alternative before we even knew what alternative was, it was basically The Blitz for the Home Counties.

-The second time we made our way there, with one Phil Winsor in tow, Paul suddenly turned to us and enquired, “Have you two told your parents you to to a gay club?”
+The second time we made our way there, with one Phil Winsor in tow, Paul suddenly turned to us as we left the canal towpath and enquired, “Have you two told your parents you go to a gay club?”
 Immediately I had a cacophony of alarm bells in my head but I played it cool.
 “Oh yeah, no problem,” I lied.

 Truth was, despite having been chatted up in the unisex toilets by a guy in full make up the week before (and the first out gay person I ever met, take a bow Andrew Murray) it hadn’t even occurred to me that there may be more of the same lurking inside the darkest recesses of this end of week glamour fest.
 Initially at least, we really did just go for the music and to dress up a bit, as long as it was regulation head to toe black topped off with hair spikes a plenty, natch.